 What action can you take about discrimination in education

-If you have a child who has special needs, in England, you may be able to complain to the First-tier Tribunal (Special Educational Needs and Disability).
-The Tribunal publishes a guide to bring a disability discrimination case.
-This is available on the Tribunal website at: www.sendist.gov.uk.
-The Tribunal also has a helpline.
-The number is: 01325 392760.
+If you have a child who has special needs, in England, you may be able to complain to the First-tier Tribunal (Special Educational Needs and Disability) - find out more on GOV.UK.

 In Wales, you can complain to the Special Educational Needs Tribunal for Wales.
-You can find information about discrimination appeals on the Tribunal's website at: www.wales.gov.uk.
+You can find information about discrimination appeals on the tribunal's website.

 In Scotland, if you can’t resolve the problem with the school, you should approach your local authority education department.

-If you cannot resolve the problem with the education department you can raise a claim at the Additional Support Needs Tribunal service that deals with disability claims for school pupils.
-For more information, see: www.asntscotland.gov.uk.
+If you cannot resolve the problem with the education department, you can raise a claim at the Additional Support Needs Tribunal service that deals with disability claims for school pupils.
+Find out more on the tribunal's website.

-If you think you have suffered discrimination in education because of your disability, you should talk to an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you think you have suffered discrimination in education because of your disability, you can talk to an adviser at your nearest Citizens Advice.

 Access to public transport

 When you travel by air, airport operators must provide services which allow you to board, disembark and transfer to another flight.
-They are not allowed to charge for these services.
+They must not charge for these services.

 There are also special rules protecting disabled passengers when they travel by air in Europe.
 Airlines and travel companies are not allowed to refuse to accept bookings from disabled passengers.
 This applies to all flights leaving an airport in the European Union (EU) and to any flight arriving in an EU country on an EU airline.

 If you are disabled, make sure that you're getting all the help you have a right to.
 For example, you might be entitled to benefits.
-You might have care needs that the council can help with.
+You might have care needs that your local council can help with.
 There are transport and parking concessions for disabled people.

-For more information about benefits, see Benefits for people who are sick or disabled.
+For more information, see Benefits for people who are sick or disabled.